yguitton/training-material/topics/climate/tutorials/jupytergis_collaboration/tutorial.md

 > ```
 >
 > - Locate your colleague's cursor on the document.
-> - Enable follow mode to track your colleague's actions.
+> - Enable follow mode to track your colleagues' actions.
 >
 > > <solution-title></solution-title>
 > >